LunaLuna7/2DTopDownShooter/README.md

 2D Top down shooter scaffold made by VGDC

-## Included Files
+## Files Included

-Any file in `ScaffoldDevelopment` sub-folder is for the developers of scaffold.
+_Note: Any file in a_ `ScaffoldDevelopment` _sub-folder is for the developers of scaffold.
+They may contain experimental, outdated, or broken assets.
-If you are making a game using the scaffold, you should not use anything in the folder.
+If you are making a game using the scaffold, you should not use anything in the folder._

 ### Scenes